karimova/UCI_HW_Karimova/02_VBA/Readme.md

-# **VBA Project**
+# **Project - The VBA of Wall Street**

-In this VBA scripting was used to analyze real stock market data.
+This VBA scripting was used to analyze real stock market data.

 ## **Results**

-To generate final report, file Multiple_year_stock_data.xlsx
+* [VBA script](vba_code.vb) - Use this while developing your scripts.
+The final homework report was generated using `Multiple_year_stock_data.xlsx` file.
+* VBA script can be found in the

 * Create a script that will loop through all the stocks for one year and output the following information.